Avicity7/pyhelp/loops/for/README.md

 > **Important!**
 >
-> You need to make sure that the item you're traversing *is* actually traversable.
+> You need to make sure that the item you're traversing *is* traversable.
 Otherwise, you'll get a `TypeError`.

 Let's now implement this context with our learning: